CS2103AUG2016-T10-C4/Main/docs/DeveloperGuide.md

 ## Introduction

-KeyboardWarrior is an intuitive task manager that will help you manage your schedule and todo tasks.
-This advance tool is a Java desktop application that has a GUI and can accept natural language commands via keyboard.
+**KeyboardWarrior** is an intuitive task manager that will help you manage your schedule and todo tasks.
+This advance tool is a Java desktop application that has a UI and can accept natural language commands via keyboard.

-This guide describes the design and implementation of KeyboardWarrior.
-It will help you understand how KeyboardWarrior works and how you can further contribute to its development.
+This guide describes the design and implementation of **KeyboardWarrior**.
+It will help you understand how **KeyboardWarrior** works and how you can further contribute to its development.
 We have organised this guide in a top-down manner so that you can understand the big picture before moving on to the more detailed sections.

 ## Setting up